manxin-c/manxin-c.github.io/_posts/2020-02-28-sample-markdown.md

 <p style="font-size: 17px;"><strong>Histone Modifications:</strong> Investigating how histone modifications regulate gene transcription and the roles of key enzymes, such as histone methyltransferases, in this regulation.</p>

-<p style="font-size: 17px;"><strong>Nucleosome Assembly:</strong> Exploring the mechanisms underlying the assembly of the nucleosome octamer with specific chaperones.</p>
+<p style="font-size: 17px;"><strong>Nucleosome Assembly:</strong> Exploring the mechanisms underlying the assembly of the octamer of histones with specific chaperones.</p>

 <p><strong style="font-size: 16px;"><a href="https://manxin-c.github.io/aboutme/">More details</a></strong></p>